Overview of Types of Clustering

 5. Fuzzy Clustering

 Belongs to a branch of soft method clustering techniques, whereas all the above-mentioned clustering techniques belong to hard method clustering techniques.
 In this type of clustering technique points close to the center, maybe a part of the other cluster to a higher degree than points at the edge of the same cluster.
 The probability of a point belonging to a given cluster is a value that lies between 0 to 1.
 The most popular algorithm in this type of technique is FCM (Fuzzy C-means Algorithm) Here, the centroid of a cluster is calculated as the mean of all points, weighted by their probability of belonging to the cluster.

 This has been a guide to Types of Clustering.
-Here we discuss different types of clustering with their examples.
+Here we discuss the basic concept with different types of clustering and their examples.
 You may also have a look at the following articles to learn more –